wachunga/omega/README.md

 Installation
 ---

 Depending on your needs, you could create your project on <omegatracker.nodester.com>.
-But to have Ω all to yourself, you have a couple of options:
+But to have Ω all to yourself, there are a couple of options:

 1. Install it on your own server